jmedinacs/gv_meal_break_law_compliance/README.md

-# Golden Valley Software Company – Meal Break Compliance Evaluation
+# Golden Valley Software Company – Meal Periods Compliance Evaluation

 This project evluates whether the Golden Valley Software is adhering to California Labor Code § 512(a) using an automated Python pipeline and a Tableau dashboard.
 The sytem identifies late or missed meal breaks and generates monthly and year-to-date summaries for HR review and compliance risk tracking.

-## California Meal Break Law Overview
+## California Meal Periods Law Overview

 Under **California Labor Code § 512(a)** and applicable **Wage Orders**: